-- Pale brown to black in colour with lighter legs
+- Colour Pale brown to black

-Habitat and Behaviour
+Habitat and behaviour

 Pavement ants are trailing ants and feed on a variety of foods, including dead insects, greasy foods, seeds, and sweets.
 They may forage as much as 9 meters from their nest.

 The reproductive queens and drones have wings.
 They are commonly seen in the late spring and early summer months on their nuptial flights, both drones and new queens looking for mates.

 Rival colonies can often be spotted amidst long battles along sidewalks, driveways, and other open areas as they each attempt to expand or defend their territories.

 How does Orkin inspect for pavement ants?

 Orkin inspects the areas where ants have been seen to confirm activity.

 Pavement ants love to build nests under slabs, so we concentrate inspections on slabs and masonry areas, both inside and outside.
 We look for little piles of dirt, as pavement ants often push up dirt from the soil below.